 You may find that when you are in a store scanning items you are just looking at barcodes and then the information that shows up on your phone without paying too much attention to what you are actually buying.
 This just serves as a quick reminder to make sure that there is something in the box you are buying.

 These are just 2 learning experiences that I have had in the past few weeks.
 I really laughed them both off as they were very small dollar amounts, but they were valuable learning experiences.
 I am glad these items happened on such small dollar transactions.
-To see some transactions that went right checkout this previous post.

 I will not be posting over the Thanksgiving weekend.
 I will be doing some Black Friday shopping however, anyone else?
 My next post will be my November income report with all my results and that should be ready to go on December 3rd, so stay tuned!